tomharvey/pwinty3-rb/README.md

 This wraps the Pwinty API at version 3 and aims to make your ruby life easier when interacting with the API.

+See http://pwinty.com and https://pwinty.com/api for more details around teh core service.

 ## Installation

 Add this line to your application's Gemfile: